 “In order to be sure about anything in life, you need to complete your thinking.”
 Robert Distinti

 Robert Distinti refers to this as “reciprocal thinking”.
-If accelerating through space gives us the sensation of a gravitational field, then space, accelerating through us, should give us the same sensation.
-Space accelerating through us should feel like gravity.
-We should not be able to tell the difference between us moving through space and space moving through us.
-This completes the thought experiment of Albert Einstein in a very interesting manner.
+If accelerating through space gives us the same sensation as that of a gravitational field, then, space accelerating through us should give us the same sensation.
+Space accelerating through us (while standing on the earth) should feel identical to us accelerating through space (while standing in a rocket ship).
+Using Distinti’s reciprocal thinking, I can deduce that gravity is caused by “space accelerating through us”.